Proton Mail and Mailfence are two famous email service providers known for their privacy-friendly policies.

 Standards and usability

-This is probably the major difference between Proton and others.
+This is probably the major difference between Proton and others (not only Mailfence).

 Because they wanted to go further than current email security standards, Proton had to build a non-standard ecosystem.
-I think this is legitimate because they had to innovate.
+This is justified because there is no widespread end-to-end encryption standard.
 However this leads to locking you into Proton-specific applications : custom Android / iOS applications and a local proxy for desktop.
 You will not be able to use your favorite email client with Proton Mail (no POP, no IMAP).

 Despite delivering very high quality products, I’ve observed some annoying bugs in Proton Mail and Proton apps lack in features, a bit behind other open source products with larger communities, like Thunderbird and K9-Mail.